nathanborror/swift-gen-kit/README.md

 GenKit is a library that abstracts away all the differences across generative AI platforms.
 It's sort of like a lightweight [LangChain](https://www.langchain.com) for Swift.
 The goal is to make native Swift development with generative AI fast, easy and fun!

+## Features

+### Sessions

+Sessions are the highest level of abstraction and the easiest to use.
+They run in a loop and call out to tools as needed and send tool responses back to the model until it completes its work.

 ### Services

+Services are a common interface for working across many platforms.
+They allow you to seamlessly switch out the underlying platform without changing any code.

 - [Chat Service](Sources/GenKit/Services/ChatService.swift)
 - [Embedding Service](Sources/GenKit/Services/EmbeddingService.swift)